-The RESET input resets the internal registers and the serial interface outputs in both channels to their default state (see Table 16).
-An active high pulse of longer than 40 ns duration will be required to activate the reset function in the device.
+The RESET# input resets the internal registers and the serial interface outputs in the UART to its default state (see Table 16).
+An active low pulse of longer than 40 ns duration will be required to activate the reset function in the device.